Signs of neuralgia

 Finding relief from neuralgia

-The best way to find pain relief for neuralgia pain is to schedule an appointment with your physician so he or she can perform a physical examination and order image testing of your spine (MRI or CT scan).
-These tests can help your physician diagnose the cause of your nerve pain and the best treatment option to help you find pain relief.
+The best way to find pain relief from neuralgia pain is to schedule an appointment with your doctor so he or she can perform a physical examination and order image testing of your spine (MRI or CT scan).
+These tests can help your doctor diagnose the cause of your nerve pain and the best treatment option to help you find pain relief.

 Minimally invasive surgery for neuralgia

 Your neuralgia pain doesn’t have to control your life and prevent you from doing the things you enjoy.
-Contact Laser Spine Institute and ask about how our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
+Contact Laser Spine Institute and ask how our minimally invasive spine surgery has helped thousands of patients find relief from chronic neck and back pain.
+Our minimally invasive procedures have a lower risk of complication and a shorter recovery time compared to traditional open back surgery.^